tweag/python-monorepo-example/2017-07-21-more-linear-types.md

 # IO protocols #

-Say you want to speak something across a network.
+Say you want to communicate across a network.
 So, you use the [socket][socket-library] library.
-You open the doc and see that to use a TCP socket, on a server, you first need to `bind` the socket to an address.
+You open the documentation and find that to use a TCP socket, on a server, you first need to `bind` the socket to an address.
 At this point the socket isn't doing anything: you need to `listen` for incoming traffic.
-Now the socket receives messages from the network, specifically connection requests, that you must `accept`.
+Now the socket receives messages from the network, specifically connection requests, which you must `accept`.
 An `accept` call returns a new socket which can `receive` a TCP stream.